preactjs/preact-www/content/en/guide/v10/no-build-workflows.md

 We create a `<script>` tag with a `type="importmap"` attribute, and then define the modules we'd like to use inside of it as JSON.
-Later, in a `<script type="module">` tag, we can import these modules using bare specifiers, similiar to what you'd see in Node.
+Later, in a `<script type="module">` tag, we can import these modules using bare specifiers, similar to what you'd see in Node.

 > **Note:** We use `?external=preact` in the example above as https://esm.sh will helpfully provide the
 > module you're asking for as well as its dependencies -- for `htm/preact`, this means also providing a